 A non-medical-grade barrier (i.e., cloth mask) designed to be worn over the nose and mouth to prevent the wearer from spreading infectious droplets to others.
-Face coverings are a source control measure and are not classified under Occupational Health and Safety regulations as PPE.
+Face coverings are a source control measure and are not classified as PPE.